 No. DoctorPremed.com is an educational website with the goal of helping you get into medical school.
-I started this website in 2008 after serving as the President of the premedical society at Northwestern University and many of my friends would ask me what they needed to do to gain admission to medical school.
+I started this website in 2008 after serving as the President of the premedical society at Northwestern University where many of my friends would ask me what they needed to do to get into medical school.

 If I email You with a Personal Academic Issue Will You Advise Me for FREE?

-No. I receive way too many emails, otherwise I would spend all day responding to your questions.
+No. I receive way too many emails asking for help.
 Besides, there is more than enough free information provided on the website to point you in the right direction.

 I’m Premed What College Should I Attend?

-Typically if you’re debating between two colleges based on what will give you your best chance of getting into medical school you’re headed in the wrong direction.
-If both schools are of equal caliber then choose to attend the school where you will be most happy regardless of whether you plan to pursue medicine or not.
+If you’re debating between two colleges based on what will give you your best chance of getting into medical school you’re headed in the wrong direction.
+If both schools are of equal caliber then attend the school where you will be happiest regardless of whether you plan to pursue medicine.

-College is a time to explore and find out about yourself and you don’t want to attend a school only to get into medical school.
+College is a time for exploration and to grow as a person.
+Don’t attend a school just because you believe it will help you get into medical school.
 What happens if you decide premed isn’t for you?
-You’ll want to graduate from a school with a degree that you’re proud of.
 Plus, a lot of people for many reasons do decide midway through their college careers that medicine is not what they want to do with their lives and this is perfectly ok.

-At the end of the day no one can tell you where you should or shouldn’t attend school.
-This is purely a personal decision.
+At the end of the day where you attend college is totally up to you.

 MCAT Test Date and Retakes